seeess1/seeess1.github.io/non-profit.md

 # Non-profit work

 I've been playing tennis for as long as I can remember.
-My dad taught my brother and I how to play and it became a family sport.
-I played in high school and college and have stuck with it as an adult.
 And since I moved to NYC in December 2011, I got involved with the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), which (you guessed it) manages all things tennis at Fort Greene Park in Brooklyn, NY.

 ![Neighborhoods in Chicago similar to Grant Park in Atlanta](https://github.com/seeess1/seeess1.github.io/raw/master/assets/images/fort-greene-park.jpg)